Did you know that you can now access psychology services when and where it suits you?

 Why The Psych Professionals?

 The Psych Professionals have Mental Health Clinicians (Psychologists, Mental Health Accredited Social Workers, Occupational Therapists etc), who are registered and qualified in Australia and as such, are bound by the legislation of their governing bodies.
 This means your clinician has a minimum of 4 years of university study and is qualified to support you to live the life that you deserve.
+Our clinicians providing telehealth psychology services also have extensive experience and training providing services online and/or by phone.

 Telehealth psychology services can connect individuals with specialized mental health care providers who mayy not be located in their local area.